austin0150/SimpleMirror/README.md

 * monitor_on.sh will turn on the HDMI
 * monitor_off.sh will turn off the HDMI
 * startup.sh will run both mirror.py and pir.py

+To have these run on startup, I configured the startup.sh script to run on startup.

+if you are using the "pi" user, these scripts should all be placed at "/home/pi/"